Security & Trust

 Formal review materials.

-Our Trust Center at trust.owlie.com hosts the current controls list, subprocessor inventory, data-processing documentation, and vulnerability disclosure policy.
+Our Trust Center at trust.owlie.com hosts the current controls list, data-processing documentation, and vulnerability disclosure policy.
+Our current subprocessor list is available on request ahead of general availability.
 Our SOC 2 program is in progress.
 When attestation completes, the report will be available through the Trust Center under NDA.

 Vulnerability disclosure.